distributed-technologies/.github/profile/README.md

 We publish all our code under the Apache 2.0 license.
 We use many different open source projects in this organization and we do not overrule their respective licenses.

 ## Projects
+These are the projects that we as team Distributed Technologies are currently working on.

 #### Secure compute and communications platform (SCCP)
-One of the projects we are developing is called SCCP, which is a highly available, fast, secure, robust platform which will run future applications for the energy grid in Denmark.
+The Secure Compute and Communication Platform (SCCP) project is an attempt at creating a modern, fast, secure, robust, and uniform platform for running a variety of application suites for running and monitoring the Danish energy grid.
 We are developing this platform to enable other teams at Energinet to create algorithms that can run on the platform and in the future make decisions for the danish power grid.
-One instance of the platform that is being built at the moment is called the real-time platform (RTP).
-This platform runs Kafka and will be able to provide data from certain systems to algorithms if they request it and then generate an output.

 If you are visiting this page to try out this platform and develop applications for it, please visit the [Yggdrasil repository](https://github.com/distributed-technologies/yggdrasil) for instructions on how to deploy our platform to Azure in a simple and fast way.